MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-export-msa.md

 1. Sign into [Microsoft Flow](http://flow.microsoft.com/), select the gear icon near the upper-right corner, and then select **Connections**.

     ![Show Connections](./media/gdpr-dsr-export/show-connections.png)
-1. Copy the results, and then paste them into a document editor such as Microsoft Word.
+1. Copy the results, and then paste them into a text editor such as Microsoft Word.